Image

 We invite you to attend the Fall 2025 MCT lecture series, featuring discussions on contemporary theory and its varied engagements.
-Lectures will be held every Tuesday from 5:15 to 6:45 PM (location TBD).
+Lectures will be held every Tuesday from 5:15 to 6:45 PM.
 Face masks are encouraged for in-person attendance.

 The series is coordinated with graduate seminars on critical theory across multiple departments but is open to all faculty, students, and others who may wish to join.
 Please note that the lectures will not be live-streamed for remote viewers, though some may be recorded (pending speaker permission).
 You can access previous MCT lectures in our video collections.